Sparrows & the Scope of Christian Love

 my King and my God.

-In Malta, an anymal activist holds a small bird rescued from an illegal trap that was set to capture songbirds, who are eaten and enslaved as pets in many places around the world.
+In Malta, an animal activist holds a small bird rescued from an illegal trap that was set to capture songbirds, who are eaten and enslaved as pets in many places around the world.
 (We Animals Media)